PySimpleGUI/PySimpleGUI/docs/cookbook.md

 print(f'You chose filenames {values[0]} and {values[1]}')
 ```

-This pattern is really good any time you've got a file or folder to get from the user.
+This pattern is good any time you've got a file or folder to get from the user.
 By pairing an `Input` element with a browse button, you give the user the ability to do a quick paste if they've already got the path on the clipboard or they can click "Browse" and browse to get the filename/foldername.

 -------